-After hiking Mont Saint-Grégoire in Montérégie, I decided to take advantage of the face that I was in the area to make a detour to Rougemont.
+After hiking to the top of Mont Saint-Grégoire in Montérégie, I decided to take advantage of the fact that I was in the area to make a detour to Rougemont.
 Being a cider lover, I figured there were no better places to stock up on my favorite drink than in the apple capital of Québec, so I stopped at Cidrerie Michel Jodoin in Rougemont.

 I particularly chose Cidrerie Michel Jodoin because I usually like the cider from this cider house, but also and above all because the cider house also has the particularity of having hiking trails on its property.
 Delicious cider and some mountain hiking?
 There was no more perfect combination for me on this sunny Saturday.

 The Jean-Baptiste-Jodoin trails (named in honour of the first owner of the orchard) total 4.6 kilometres on the southeast side of Mont Rougemont.
-It is accessed by passing through one of the orchards (where trees were crumbling under apples ready to be picked).
-I paid the access fee ($ 4) and then left the apple trees behind to dive under the tall maple trees of Mont Rougemont.
+To get to the trailhead, you have to walk through one of the orchards (where trees were crumbling under apples ready to be picked).
+I paid the access fee ($ 4) and then left the apple trees behind me to walk under the tall maple trees of Mont Rougemont.

-Like Mont Saint-Grégoire, Mont Rougemont is also part of the Monteregian Hills, massive, isolated hills made up of metamorphic rocks and spread out across Montérégie.
-And just like the trail leading to the top of Mont Saint-Grégoire, the trail at Cidrerie Michel Jodoin is quite steep and climbs rather steeply.
+Like Mont Saint-Grégoire, Mont Rougemont is also part of the Monteregian Hills – massive, isolated hills made up of metamorphic rocks and spread out across Montérégie.
+And just like the trail leading to the top of Mont Saint-Grégoire, the trail at Cidrerie Michel Jodoin is quite steep.